×

 Zincite Vs Ametrine Luster

 A primary knowledge about Zincite vs Ametrine luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
-Zincite exhibits Resinous and Subadamantine luster.
+Zincite exhibits Subadamantine and Resinous luster.
 Ametrine, on other hand, exhibits Vitreous luster.